 A cat’s metabolism slows down when they get older, just like what happens to us humans.
 This means cats will burn fewer calories as they age, which can result in weight gain, especially if their activity level also decreases.

 The 3 Ways to Tell If Your Cat Is Fat

 Now that you know the “skinny” about a cat’s metabolism, let’s move on to determining whether or not your cat is fat.
-Since you live with your cat, it can be difficult to know if he’s slowly packing on the pounds.
-It can be even trickier to know if your cat has long fluffy hair.
+Since you live with your cat, it can be difficult to know if they have been slowly packing on the pounds.
+When your cat has long fluffy hair, it can be even trickier to know.

-Start by placing the palms of your hands on the sides of your cat and run them along his back and rib cage.
+Start by placing the palms of your hands on the sides of your cat, and run them along their back and rib cage.
 You should be able to feel your cat’s spine and ribs as you do this.
 An overweight cat will have extra fat in these areas, making it impossible to feel the bones.

-When looking at your cat from the side, he should have an upward slope to his back from the rib cage to the hips and not a round saggy belly.
-It is normal for an older cat to have a slightly saggy belly, but it should not be round and puffy.
+When looking at your cat from the side, they should have an upward slope to their back from the rib cage to the hips and not a round saggy belly.
+It is normal for an older cat to have a slightly saggy belly, as this is the primordial pouch, but it should not be round and puffy.

 A cat that’s too heavy can face many risks.
 First, a fat cat will find it more difficult to move with ease.
 Added weight can also put a cat’s joints under a lot of strain.
-Some of the most common health risks faced by obese cats include:
+The most common health risks faced by obese cats include:

 In a nutshell, overweight cats face many health risks and a higher mortality rate so it’s always best to help your cat maintain a healthy weight.

 Helping Your Cat Lose Weight

 It’s much easier to help a dog lose weight than a cat because dogs can be taken for walks and runs and are willing to play and romp in the yard.
 A cat simply isn’t wired that way, so you’ll have to be more creative in amping up your feline’s activity levels.